AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ---
 # Settings

-You can customize [!DNL Payment Services] to your needs with helpful settings in the Home view.
+You can customize [!DNL Payment Services] to your needs with helpful settings in the Payment Services Home.

 To configure [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] click **[!UICONTROL Settings]**.
-These configuration options apply only to the environment that is set in the _[!UICONTROL Payment mode]_ field in the General settings.
+These configuration options apply only to the environment that is set in the _[!UICONTROL Payment mode]_ field in General settings.

 See the [[!UICONTROL General] settings section](#general-settings) for more information.